 At the time of writing, the service does not have any parental controls.
 Also, Discovery Plus’ mobile apps don’t offer any way to download shows for offline viewing.

 Best Discovery Plus TV shows

 Let’s get this out of the way.
 Making a “Best Of” list of shows on Discovery Plus is an almost impossible task.
-Everyone will have their own ideas of what the best series on the service might be, based on their interests in the subject categories.
+Everyone will have their own ideas of the best series on the service, based on their interests in the subject categories.
 Having said that, these are just a few of our picks for shows you should check out on Discovery Plus.

 - Home Town — The husband and wife team of Erin and Ben Napier fix up old homes in their small town of Laurel, Mississippi.

 - Flip or Flop — The couple of Tarek El Moussa and Christina Anstead go through a lot, including a divorce, during the run of this series.
 However, they stay together to make a profit by flipping houses in Orange County, California.

 - Diners, Drive-Ins, and Dives — Guy Fieri gives us an always entertaining look at great places to eat that most people have never heard of.